Darren Stevens: Career

 Born in Leicester, Stevens played club cricket for local teams Swallows Green and Hinckley Town prior to making his first-class debut for his home county of Leicestershire in 1997.
 He was initially an opening batsman and his first century came in his fourth match, two years later against Sussex.
 This innings earned him a seal of approval (as well as a painting) from Colin Cowdrey.
-He remained, however, on the fringes of the side with Aftab Habib and Ben Smith being preferred in the Leicestershire middle-order.
+He remained, however, on the fringes of the team with Aftab Habib and Ben Smith being preferred in the Leicestershire middle-order.
 After a strong season in 2002, when he scored 850 runs at an average of 32.69, he was called up to England's Academy squad in Australia and was included in their 30-man squad for the 2003 Cricket World Cup.

 After two average seasons for Leicestershire, Stevens was released by his home county at the end of the 2004 season, along with Damian Brandy and George Walker.
 He then joined Kent for the 2005 season.
 He made a very good start to his Kent career, scoring over 1,000 runs in a season for the first time in his career.
 2006 proved to be disappointing by comparison, yet he still averaged 39.
 His performances in the Pro40 League, however, brought Kent to the verge of promotion.

 In 2007 Stevens helped the Kent Spitfires win the Twenty20 Cup, scoring an unbeaten 30 including the winning runs, against Gloucestershire at Edgbaston.
 However a week later he injured a groin muscle whilst top-scoring in Kent's victory over Durham and did not bowl for the rest of the season.
 He played for Mid West Rhinos in the 2009–10 Stanbic Bank 20 Series in Zimbabwe and for Otago in New Zealand during the 2010–11 season.

 Though his career began slowly with only four County Championship appearances between 1997 and 1999, Stevens made his mark with a century against Sussex which attracted the attention of former England batsman Colin Cowdrey.
 With the departure of several leading batsmen, Stevens secured a regular county place with Leicestershire and was taken on development tours of Australia in 2003.
 After moving to Kent in 2004 he began with a prolific season – 1,277 runs in first-class cricket – and improved his bowling.
 By 2012 he was a prolific scorer in the Championship and in Twenty20 and one-day cup competitions, where his attacking stroke-play and wicket-taking bowling cemented his place in the Kent middle order and made "Stevo" a firm crowd favourite.